fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 To upload Direct Routing telephone numbers to Microsoft's telephone number management inventory, use the [New-CsOnlineDirectRoutingTelephoneNumberUploadOrder](/powershell/module/teams/new-csonlinedirectroutingtelephonenumberuploadorder) cmdlet.

 Uploading the numbers is an asynchronous operation.

+### Order history

+View the status of the numbers you uploaded in TAC by navigating in TAC to **Voice** > **Phone numbers** and selecting the **Order history** tab.

-To see the status of your upload order, use the [Get-CsOnlineTelephoneNumberOrder](/powershell/module/teams/get-csonlinetelephonenumberorder) PowerShell cmdlet with **OrderType** set to `DirectRoutingNumberCreation`, as shown in the following example:
+View the order status of numbers you uploaded with PowerShell by using the [Get-CsOnlineTelephoneNumberOrder](/powershell/module/teams/get-csonlinetelephonenumberorder) PowerShell cmdlet with **OrderType** set to `DirectRoutingNumberCreation`, as shown in the following example:

 ```PowerShell
  Get-CsOnlineTelephoneNumberOrder -OrderType DirectRoutingNumberCreation -OrderId <orderId>
 ```

-### Order history

-View the status of your uploaded numbers by navigating to **Voice** > **Phone numbers** and selecting the **Order history** tab.

 > [!NOTE]
 > Whenever porting Direct Routing numbers to Teams using another PSTN connectivity option, the numbers must be released from Microsoft's telephone number management inventory.
 After unassigning the numbers from the users and before your number port event, use the PowerShell cmdlet [New-CsOnlineTelephoneNumberReleaseOrder](/powershell/module/teams/new-csonlinetelephonenumberreleaseorder) to make the Direct Routing numbers available for porting.
 A release order can also be used if you don't want to keep your acquired Direct Routing numbers in Microsoft's inventory.